Pro is our much-loved, award-winning bike insurance product. Read on to find out what's covered.

 You’re covered when someone else (e.g. an airline or a courier) loses your gear while it is in their custody.

-We need to see evidence of the agreement between you and the third party or the third party’s acknowledgement for loss of your gear.
+We need to see evidence of the agreement between you and the third party or the third party’s acknowledgement of loss of your gear.

 Sometimes bad things happen to good people - whether it's a traffic accident or a crash on the trail.